Azure/Copilot-For-Security/Sample Prompts/Readme.md

 - List the groups I am part of
 - List the groups <Username> is part of

-### Entitlement Management
-<a name="Entitle Management"></a>
-- Show me the list of all the access packages in my tenant
-    - Show details of an access package for Sales team
-    - Show objects which are incompatible for Sales team access package
-    - Show groups which are incompatible for Sales team access package
-    - Show access package assignment requests in my tenant
-    - Show me the assignment activity for the Sales access package
-    - Show me which connected organizations can access the Sales access package
-    - Who is the sponsor from the connected organization who can approval the assignment of Sales access package
-    - Who approved the Sales access package assignment?
-    - Why was the Sales access package requested by user(s)
-  ### Access Reviews
-<a name="Access Reviews"></a>
-- List access reviews
-    - Show access reviews
-    - Get all access reviews
-    - Get access review by
-    - Show access review by review id
-    - Get all access review associated with
-    - Get all access review by displayName
-    - show status of access review
-    - access review createdBy
-    - List status of all access reviews
-    - show settings of all access reviews
-    - who are all the reviewers of the access reviews
-    - show settings of access review

 ## Intune
 <a name="Intune"></a>